Skip to content

 The need for a permanent solution for Dreamers

-Congress still needs to pass a permanent, bipartisan, legislative solution that protects Dreamers and provides them with permanent legal status, benefiting American workers and our nation.
+Congress still needs to pass a bipartisan, legislative solution that protects Dreamers and provides them with permanent legal status, benefiting American workers and our nation.
 Even after the Supreme Court permitted DACA to remain in place, DACA lacks permanence.
 The Court made clear that the Trump administration has the authority to make another attempt to end the protections for Dreamers if it uses proper procedures and is able to provide a well-reasoned explanation for its actions.
 Already, the administration has scaled back the policy through issuing the Wolf memorandum.
 We should cement the contributions of Dreamers, not keep them at risk of deportation.

 Author: Laurence Benenson